Natural Gas Laws and Incentives in California

 - Medium- and heavy-duty zero emission vehicles;

 Clean Vehicle Rebate - El Dorado County

-The El Dorado County Air Quality Management District (AQMD) offers rebates of up to $1,000 to residents toward the purchase or lease of a new zero emission vehicle or partial zero emission vehicle, as defined by the California Air Resources Board.
+TThe El Dorado County Air Quality Management District (EDC AQMD) offers rebates of up to $599 to residents toward the purchase or lease of a new zero emission vehicle (ZEV) or partial-ZEV, as defined by the California Air Resources Board.
 To qualify, vehicles must be owned or leased for at least three years within El Dorado County.
-For more information, see the AQMD Grants and Incentives website.
+For more information, including eligibility requirements, see the EDC AQMD Grants and Incentives website.

 Compressed Natural Gas (CNG) and Electricity Tax Exemption for Transit Use